Do you have an idea for building welcoming, inclusive community?

 How will your idea bring positive change to the world?

-If you have questions, please email our project consultant.
+If you have questions, please email us here.

 DO NOT CALL OR CONTACT THE CHURCH.